Apollys/TheLibraryOfLife/principles__ray_dalio.md

 <br/>

-> Closed-minded poeple focus much more on being understood than on understanding others.
+> Closed-minded people focus much more on being understood than on understanding others.
 >
 > Open-minded people always feel compelled to see things through others' eyes.
 >